 How does the procedure work?

 Ultrasound is used to visualize the varicose vein.
-A laser fiber or radiofrequency electrode is advanced to the desired location within the vein.
+A laser fiber or radiofrequency electrode is advanced to the desired location within the vein through an IV.
+Local anesthesia is injected to collapse the vein around the laser and act as insulation for the heat of the radiofrequency or laser energy.
 Laser or radiofrequency energy is then applied, heating the vessel and causing it to close.
 Following the procedure, the faulty vein will shrink and "scar down."

 How is the procedure performed?

 Image-guided, minimally invasive procedures such as endovenous ablation are performed by a specially trained interventional radiologist.

 This procedure is often done on an outpatient basis.
 However, some patients may require admission following the procedure.
 Please consult with your physician as to whether or not you will be admitted.

 Your physician may use a topical anesthetic cream over the abnormal vein area before the procedure in order to reduce discomfort.